 A person may leave home for medical treatment or short, infrequent absences for non-medical reasons, such as attending religious services.
 You can still get home health care if you attend adult day care, but you would get the home care services in your home.

 Skilled nursing services are given by either a registered nurse (RN) or a licensed vocational nurse (LVN).
 If you get services from a LVN, your care will be supervised by a RN.
 Home health nurses provide direct care and teach you and your caregivers about your care.
 They also manage, observe, and evaluate your care.
-Examples of skilled nursing care include: IV infusion, wound care, disease and medication management.
+Examples of skilled nursing care include: injections, wound care, disease and medication management.

 Plan of Care